Management Consultant Job Description

-Management Consultancy is a competitive role and one that is highly sought after by businesses of all sizes.
+Management Consultancy is an extremely competitive role and one that is highly sought after by businesses of all sizes.
 In our experience, starting salaries for junior Management Consultants is between £30,000-£40,000.
 This will largely depend on the size of the organisation as well as location.
 For an established Management Consultant, salary expectations are between £50,000 to £100,000, depending on experience.
 For Senior Management Consultants, salary expectations can be higher still, again, depending on experience.

 Learn more about Management Consulting Salaries.

 Management Consultant Job Overview

 A Management Consultant is a complex role that requires a deep understanding of the day-to-day operations of organisations.
 The role also requires knowledge of each of the departmental functions within a business in order to implement effective change.
 A management consultant should be competent when it comes to business practice and should help organisations solve issues to create value and maximise growth opportunities in order to improve the performance of the business.
 Management Consultants work across a diverse range of sectors including: Procurement, Pharmaceutics, Healthcare, Life Sciences, Government, Financial Services, Operations, Retail, Transformation, Engineering and more.
 All of which we can help to place at Ascent Professional Services.

 A management consultant needs to: